Skip to main content

 }

-The /v1 API and /mcp endpoints should remain accessible from anywhere (they are authenticated via API keys).
+The /v1 API should remain accessible from anywhere (it is authenticated via API keys).
 Admin console access can be restricted by IP without affecting connected AI clients.

 We use cookies for analytics to improve our website.
 More information in our Privacy Policy.